kimruddock/pawelgrzybek.github.io/_drafts/css-custom-properties-explained.md

 }
 ```

-In my opinion it is freaking awesome and it opens an array of new options that wasn't possible before.
-I have a much more examples in back of my head, but hopefully this one clearly illustrates the subject.
+In my opinion it is freaking awesome and it opens an array of new options that weren't possible before.
+I have many more examples in my head, but hopefully this one clearly illustrates the subject.

 ## Working with CSS Custom Properties and JavaScript

 The true power of CSS Custom Properties comes when we combine it together with JavaScript.
-Very few lines of code allows us to get and change the value of CSS custom property.
-Let's go through few simple examples.
+It takes very few lines of code to allow us to get and change the value of CSS custom property.
+Let's go through a few simple examples.

 ### Get the value of CSS Custom Properties

-To get a value of property we have to use `getPropertyValue()`.
+To get a value of a property we have to use `getPropertyValue()`.

 ```css
 :root {